Simple pulmonary eosinophilia

 Simple pulmonary eosinophilia is inflammation of the lungs from an increase in eosinophils, a type of white blood cell.

-Most cases of simple pulmonary eosinophilia are due to an allergic reaction from:
+Most cases of this condition are due to an allergic reaction from:

 - Chest pain